CuriousCoder25/_CityLink_legacy/README.md

 # City Link: Urban Management and Complaint System

 **City Link** is a mobile and web application that helps citizens report issues in their cities, such as broken streetlights, potholes, and other urban problems.
-It helps local governments solve problems faster and more efficiently.
+It helps local governments solve problems faster and more efficiently while ensuring inclusivity, accountability, transperancy and democratizing the e-governance.

 ---